OlegPark/search_on_github/README.md

 | :------------: | :------------: |

 <p align="center">
-     Displays no more than 100 users because there is a limit on requests to the Github API.
+     Displays no more than 100 users because there is a limit on requests to the Github API
 </p>